PTSD is DONE to you, it does not DEFINE you...

 Presumptive Legislation In Other Provinces

-Even at the Federal Level, MP Todd Dougherty, (of Prince George) who was contacted by this group, a woman in Saskatchewan, and Ontario...all advocates for First Responders and the Presumptive Clause, spoke to Mr. Dougherty and we now wait for Bill C211 to reach Royal Ascent.
-It passed all the reading with everey Member of Parliment endorsing it 100%, Eventually, BC and the rest of Canada will be forced to adopt this legislation.
+At the Federal Level, MP Todd Dougherty, (of Prince George) who was contacted by this group, a woman in Saskatchewan, and Ontario...all advocates for First Responders and the Presumptive Clause, spoke to Mr. Dougherty and we now wait for Bill C211 to reach Royal Ascent.
+It passed all the reading with everey Member of Parliament endorsing it 100%, Eventually, the rest of Canada will be forced to adopt this legislation.
 So, let's do it now before one more precious life is lost.

 In this section of our website you can see what other provinces have done with regards to presumptive legislation for its first responders.

 As of the week of the third week of October 2018, Nova Scotia is the most recent Province in Canada to join the rest of the following Provinces by Passing Presumptive Clause.
 Legislation.
 This is once again, a testimony of understanding the true nature of the psychological injuries those on the front lines in our communities endure.
 We have not yet scratched the surface of the moral and value based injuries caused from the nature of the work in the employment setting alone.
 This is slowly coming to the forefront as bullying and harassment is becoming a true reality as is abuse of authority.

 Prince Edward Island Presumptive Legslation

 Finally, after five years of lobbying their Government, a Private Members' Bill was amended by the Governement stating that only a psychologist or a psychiastrist may make the diagnosis of PTSD, and other psychological injuries but that now makes it as if the Government wrote the Bill themselves.
 This is great news for the First Responders in P.E.I.!